How Ashley Mac’s Reduced Inventory Counting Time by 60%

 One of the biggest problems Ashley Mac’s faced with their previous restaurant platform was that the numbers never seemed to add up or even make sense, which made their accounting process a total nightmare.
 They were constantly spinning their wheels trying to manipulate the data to get something they could actually use.
 Worst of all, customer support was unhelpful, and didn’t even seem to understand how to use their own software!

-Initially, they only wanted the basics – clear, straightforward reports that made sense, the ability to create and update recipes, and a system that could keep track of their inventory and invoicing.
+Initially, they only wanted the basics – integrates with their current POS system, Toast, straightforward reports that made sense, the ability to create and update recipes, and a system that could keep track of their inventory and invoicing.
 They found all of that and more with MarketMan.

 “The accounting side is taken care of,” Chris said.
 “MarketMan has been very user-friendly for the general managers and their shift leaders to record waste, accept transfers, and place and receive orders.”